 - (a) Reserve established to support the organisational change process of the Council. - (b) Reserve created to fund the Council's expenditure in future years to maintain and develop the infrastructure of the District. - (c) Reserve to fund specific expenditure (see individual lines) in required years. - (d) Reserve created from grant income to cover changes in legislation in relation to personal search fee income.
-The purpose of the reserve is to provide support to the Council towards expenditure lawfully incurred or to be incurred as a result of removal of the ability to charge fees for personal searches. - (e) Reserves created to fund expenditure on delayed projects.
-See individual lines - (f) Reserve to hold unused Asset Management budget so that the planned work can be funded as required. - (g) Reserve created to help fund the Council's future Pension contribution requirements due to increases in rates. - (h) Reserve to fund projects including Community sports Network and Free Swimming Programme. - (i) Reserve to fund projects including community safety, neighbourhood panels and LPSA. - (j) Reserve to fund projects including the improvement plan and community projects. - (k) Reserve to fund projects including shopmobility and Littleport Station car park. - (I) Reserve to fund projects including child protocol and Travellers sites. - (m) Reserve to fund future costs such as insurance. - (n) Reserve to fund future developments in revenues and benefits service provision including the Council's scheme for the localisation of council tax support. - (o) Reserve to fund refurbishment of reception area. - (p) Reserve to fund future projects to benefit the District.
-This is funded by S106 contributions and is the balance left of the Contributions received that have no outstanding conditions. - (g) Reserve created from New Homes Bonus received in 2011/12 which is to be used in 2012/13. - (r) Reserve created from grant received and overall underspends to fund the costs of homelessness. - (s) Reserve created to hold any surplus from the Building Control function to be used solely on Building Control in any year that has a deficit. - (t) Reserve created to hold the surplus savings achieved above the required targets in the 4 Year savings plan.
-These will be used in later years to fund the savings still required over the period of the plan.
+The purpose of the reserve is to provide support to the Council towards expenditure lawfully incurred or to be incurred as a result of removal of the ability to charge fees for personal searches.

+- (e) Reserves created to fund expenditure on delayed projects.
+See individual lines - (f) Reserve to hold unused Asset Management budget so that the planned work can be funded as required. - (g) Reserve created to help fund the Council's future Pension contribution requirements due to increases in rates. - (h) Reserve to fund projects including Community sports Network. - (i) Reserve to fund projects including community safety, neighbourhood panels and other environmental issues. - (j) Reserve to fund projects including the lifelong learning and community projects. - (k) Reserve to fund projects including shopmobility and Littleport Station car park. - (I) Reserve to fund projects including child protocol and Travellers sites. - (m) Reserve to fund future costs such as insurance and training. - (n) Reserve to fund future developments in revenues and benefits service provision including the Council's scheme for the localisation of council tax support. - (o) Reserve to fund refurbishment of reception area. - (p) Reserve to fund future projects to benefit the District.
+This is funded by S106 contributions and is the balance left of the Contributions received that have no outstanding conditions. - (q) Reserve created from New Homes Bonus received in 2011/12 which has been used in 2012/13. - (r) Reserve created from grant received and overall underspends to fund the costs of homelessness. - (s) Reserve created to hold any surplus from the Building Control function to be used solely on Building Control in any year that has a deficit. - (t) Reserve created to hold the surplus savings achieved above the required targets in the 4 Year savings plan.
+These will be used in later years to fund the savings still required over the period of the plan. - (u) Reserve created to hold the part of the grant received to keep a weekly refuse collection service that has not yet been spent.
+This will be used to fund the expenditure as planned in the following year.